J-DubApps/J-Dub-Prompts/Claude_Squad/README.md

 # Claude Squad - AI Agent Collection 🤖

-A comprehensive collection of specialized AI coding agents designed to work with Claude and other LLMs.
-These agents are expertly crafted to handle specific development tasks, from core coding to DevOps, project management, and quality assurance.
+My personal collection of specialized AI coding agents designed to work with Claude and other LLMs.
+These agents were collected from other open source projects around GitHub that offer agents that handle specific development tasks, from core coding to DevOps, project management, and quality assurance.

 ## 📁 Agent Categories